awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 When you encrypt your data, your data is protected, but you have to protect your encryption key\.
 One strategy is to encrypt it\. *Envelope encryption* is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key\.

-You can even encrypt the data encryption key under another encryption key, and encrypt that encryption key another encryption key\.
+You can even encrypt the data encryption key under another encryption key, and encrypt that encryption key under another encryption key\.
 But, eventually, one key must remain in plaintext so you can decrypt the keys and your data\.
 This top\-level plaintext key encryption key is known as the *master key*\.

 ![\[Envelope encryption\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/key-hierarchy-master.png)